damlakuru/damlakuru.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate in the department of [Public Policy and Administration at Florida International University](https://pa.fiu.edu/).
+My core research interests lie primarily in the areas of environmental policymaking, emergency management, and public participation.
+Before coming to FIU, I finished my B.Sc. and M.Sc. in City&Regional Planning and Urban Design respectively at [Izmir Institute of Technology](https://city.iyte.edu.tr/en/programs/graduate-programs/city-planning/).
+Having received interdisciplinary educational training in City and Regional Planning, Urban Design, and Public Affairs, I value knowledge creation in the convergence of various disciplines.